BeautifulTrouble/solutions.thischangeseverything.org/_theories/the-commons.md

 ---
 id: a16E0000002QA2A
-title: The commons
+title: "The commons"
-short_write_up: "In pre-capitalist times, shared commons were the source of sustenance for most people.
+short_write_up: "<p>In pre-capitalist times, shared commons were the source of sustenance for most people.
 Though corporations have now privatized and depleted much of the commons, it lives on in three portfolios: natural wealth (air, water, seeds, ecosystems, other species); community wealth (streets, parks, the Internet, money, social insur­ance); and cultural wealth (music, art, science, open-source software).
-All of these are gifts we share and are obliged to preserve for others and for future generations.

-Here’s the rub: under capitalism, common wealth is increasingly appro­­priated by private corporations and wealthy individuals for profit .
-To counter this, we need to expand and strengthen both the com­mons and the institu­tions that sustain them."
+All of these are gifts we share and are obliged to preserve for others and for future generations.   </p><pre><code>Here’s the rub: under capitalism, common wealth is increasingly appro­­priated by private corporations and wealthy individuals for profit .
+To counter this, we need to expand and strengthen both the com­mons and the institu­tions that sustain them.</code></pre>"
 where: ""
 when: ""
 who: ""